SJTU-CGM/PPanG/README.md

 ### Navigation Area
 Navigation Area allows users to provide the custom region for visualization besides the default sd-1 gene region.
 The navigation is very simple within three steps:
-1. Select the target chromosome at "Data".
+1. Select the target chromosome at `Data`.
 Pangenome graphs built by both MC and PGGB are available for users to choose.
 2. Select the navigation type.
 There are three navigation types available:

    a) `Navigation Type=built-in genes`